Musubi-ai/Musubi/README.md

 musubi env --openai your-openai-api-key
 ```

-Use `pipeline` to crawl website (Suppose that we want to crawl articles present in the first 5 pages of the chinese website called '測試' with url https://www.test.com/category?&pages=n):
+Use `pipeline` to crawl a website (Suppose that we want to crawl articles present in the first 5 pages of the Chinese website called '測試' with URL https://www.test.com/category?&pages=n):

 ```bash
 musubi pipeline \